 - Sleep maintenance insomnia (or middle insomnia): Frequent or prolonged awakenings throughout the night.

 - Late insomnia: Early-morning awakening with an inability to return to sleep.

 Insomnia Disorder Causes

 Other causes of insomnia could be associated with medical conditions or the use of certain drugs or medications.
 This can include medications for blood pressure or antidepressants and medical conditions like heart disease or asthma.
-Mental health disorders like depression, anxiety, such as post-traumatic stress disorder, may disrupt sleeping.
-Other sleep-wake disorder can also cause insomnia.
-This can include but not limited to restless leg syndrome, or sleep apnea can prevent individuals from falling asleep.
+Mental health disorders like depression, anxiety, and post-traumatic stress disorder, may disrupt sleep.
+Other sleep-wake disorders can also cause insomnia.
+This can include but is not limited to restless leg syndrome, or sleep apnea can prevent individuals from falling asleep.
 The intake of stimulants like drinking coffee or nicotine has also been a hindrance to falling asleep or staying asleep.

 Insomnia Disorder Symptoms

 To be diagnosed with Insomnia, according to the Diagnostic and Statistical Manual of Mental Disorders, the following criteria must be met: